top of page

 HOME OWNERSHIP or ATTAINABLE RENTAL

 First, we determine the ownership goals for your project.
 Are we promoting homeownership, increasing rental attainability, or both?
 If homeownership is the primary goal, we often focus on small IRC cottages that can be built and sold fee-simple, assuming local subdivision ordinances allow it.
 For rental projects, we can still use these cottages, but we also draw from a wide range of “missing middle” options.
 These include two- and three-story walkup buildings, or “plexes,” such as fourplexes, sixplexes, and twelveplexes.
-Plexes usually fall under the IBC, which adds complexity and cost, but the additional units often make up for it.
+Plexes usually fall under the IBC, which adds complexity and cost, sometimes make up for it in walkable locations.

 OUR APPROACH

-We’ve put in years of hard work refining our Housing Choice Companion- a catalogue of small-format cottages that come as singles, two-packs, and four-packs.
+We’ve put in years of hard work refining our Housing Choice Companion: a catalog of small-format cottages that come as singles, two-packs, and four-packs.
 These structures are designed to nestle together on larger sites, forming delightful cottage courts, typically at a density of 12-18 units per acre.
-Think of them as the adorable puppies of the housing world—simple, cute, and easy to build, with good porches that invite community interaction.
-We design these cottages with 2-foot construction intervals and incorporate a variety of effective practices taught in our Incremental Development classes.
-This step is crucial because our refined catalogue allows clients to explore our Housing Choice Companion and select their preferred units in advance.
+Think of them as the adorable teddy bears of the housing world—simple, cute, and easy to build, with good porches that invite community interaction.
+Our refined catalog allows clients to explore our Housing Choice Companion and select their preferred units in advance.

 single unit cottages